-Our Governing Body will ensure: Staff Training:
+Staff Training:

 • That all staff members undergo safeguarding and child protection training, including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
 We have updated safeguarding training in line with any KCSIE updates annually in September.
 The training is then regularly updated throughout the year.
-Our induction and training will be in line with advice from the 3 safeguarding partners.
-In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Our induction and training will be in line with advice from the safeguarding partners.
+In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings, designated CPD sessions during the academic year), to ensure that we continually upskill our staff to be vigilant in safeguarding.
+We will know the local context for safeguarding and share this with staff to provide them with relevant knowledge to raise concerns effectively.